harshitjaiswal27/harshitjaiswal27/README.md

 <br/>

-I'm a Final year undergraduate persuing B.Tech from Walchand college of engineering, Sangli major in Computer Science & Engineering.
+<h4>I'm a Final year undergraduate persuing B.Tech from Walchand college of engineering, Sangli major in Computer Science & Engineering.
 I am passionate about Competitive Programming and like to code in C++.
-I like to develope Web applications and fond of using Javascript.
+I like to develope Web applications and fond of using Javascript.<h4/>

 <br/>